onaib-faisal/Sangeet_Matchmaking_Web_App_Python/README.md

 # Sangeet: Bridging Musicians with Opportunities

 ## 🎵 Overview
-Sangeet is a web platform tailored for Sangeet Pakistan, aiming to connect talented musicians with potential opportunities.
+Sangeet's App is a web platform tailored for Sangeet Pakistan, aiming to connect talented musicians with potential opportunities.
 With an extensive frontend driven by HTML and CSS, and a streamlined backend, this project showcases the prowess of integrating user-centric design with effective data management.

 ## 🎤 Background
 Amidst the rich tapestry of Pakistan's musical talent, there's a dearth of platforms that directly link musicians to opportunities.
 Sangeet stands as a beacon, ensuring that talent meets opportunity without compromise on user privacy.